sandxxax/IIPP-Internship/T-pot Honeypot CE/README.md

 All T-Pot installations will require,

 - an IP address via DHCP
-- a working, non-proxied, internet connection for an installation to succeed.
+- a working, non-proxied, internet connection for an installation to succeed.<br>
 The individual Dockerfile and configuration files of cowrie honeypot is located in [this folder](https://github.com/sandxxax/IIPP-Internship/tree/main/T-pot%20Honeypot%20CE/cowrie).
 ## Required Ports
 Besides the ports generally needed by the OS, i.e. obtaining a DHCP lease, DNS, etc. T-Pot will require the following ports for incoming / outgoing connections.
 Review the [T-Pot Architecture](https://github.com/telekom-security/tpotce/blob/master/doc/architecture.png) for a visual representation.
 Also some ports will show up as duplicates, which is fine since used in different editions.